 For example, a majority of our users work in schools, so when sending a recruitment outreach email, it’s important to stop and think about significant events like regents, grading, holidays, graduation, parent-teacher conferences, prom, and a pandemic that’s affected nearly every school and student learning.

-Be human: Yes, templates are great but being human is also great.
+Yes, templates are great—but being human is also great.
 So much of what we do is automated, and now more than ever, we should take advantage of any chance we get to have any form of human interaction.

-Be understanding about cancelations and no-shows: Cancelations and no-shows are bound to happen; pre-COVID, post-COVID- doesn’t matter, they happen.
+Cancellations and no-shows are bound to happen.
 However, our everyday environments may look a lot different than they did pre-COVID, and some things are just completely out of our control.

-If a participant cancels or no shows, reach out and, if possible, provide the option to reschedule, and if they’re not able to reschedule, ask if they’d like to be included in a future study.
+If a participant cancels or no shows, reach out.
+If possible, provide the option to reschedule.
+If they’re not able to reschedule, ask if they’d like to be included in a future study.
 (Don’t forget about future potential participants-make a note of them wherever you’re managing participants).

-Communicate the ask: Depending on who you’re speaking to, most people have not participated in research.
+Depending on who you’re speaking to, most people have not participated in research.
 Joining a call or starting a diary study may feel intimidating or a bit like they’re being tested.
-So, wherever you can, guide them, set expectations, let them know this is not a test, and clearly outline what will be asked of them.
+Wherever you can, guide them, set expectations, let them know this is not a test, and clearly outline what will be asked of them.

 Max Masure (Ethical UX Researcher)

-Consider aftercare: When talking with underrepresented communities, especially about their struggles and traumas, we have to plan aftercare with social workers, warp up with positive conversations, or at least a list of crisis phone lines, because we are opening triggering subjects with them.
+When talking with underrepresented communities—especially about their struggles and traumas—we have to plan aftercare with social workers, wrap up with positive conversations, or at least a list of crisis phone lines, because we are opening triggering subjects with them.

 Lisa D. Dance (UX Designer & Founder) — ServiceEase

 For ethical participant measurement, participants (aka people) should leave the research process “whole”—with no harm done.
-Here are some tactical ways to evaluate the potential harms that could occur and mitigate beforehand include:
+Here are some tactical ways to evaluate the potential harms that could occur, and mitigate beforehand:

-Provide fair compensation: Participants should be compensated.
+Participants should be compensated.
 Research should not be viewed as an extraction exercise.
-Don't ask people to supply their time, information, and ideas for free particularly for a profit making organization.
-Compensation does not always have to be cash but should be of value to the participant.
+Don't ask people to supply their time, information, and ideas for free—particularly for a profit-making organization.
+Compensation does not always have to be cash, but should be of value to the participant.

 Question whether an exclusion is relevant.
 For example, don't default to employment status as a disqualifier.
 Question whether having a FT job really impacts whether a person would buy or use the product.

-Guard Privacy: In addition, to complying with applicable privacy laws, guard against accidentally viewing sensitive information unintentionally shared on screen.
+In addition to complying with applicable privacy laws, guard against accidentally viewing sensitive information unintentionally shared on screen.
 Proactively provide participants with ways to safeguard their privacy.
 For example, detailed instructions on closing out of emails, programs, and turning off notifications before a session.

 Jess Mons (Director of Business Intelligence) — dscout